Kahler-Einstein metrics, canonical random point processes and birational geometry: Analytic setup

+(saying that $MA(P_{\theta}u)$ is supported on the set $\{P_{\theta}u<u\}$ \cite{b-b}).
+The case of a general $\mu$ is then proved by approximation \cite{berm 1 komma 5}.
+Note that the orthogonality relation also implies that $E_{\theta}(MA(v_{\theta}))=0.$\end{proof} \begin{rem} In general, the Legendre-Fenchel transform of a function $f$ on a topological vector spaces $V$ is the convex lsc function $f^{*}$ on the topological dual $V^{*}$ defined by

-with equality precisely for $\mu:=MA(v_{\theta}),$ where $v_{\theta}:=P_{\theta}0.$ \end{prop} Finally, we will have great use for the following result concerning the existence and differentiability of the transfinite diameter associated to a big Hermitian line bundle (which is equivalent to Theorem A and B in \cite{b-b}). \begin{thm} \cite{b-b}.
+in terms of the canonical pairing between $V$ and $V^{*}.$ In the present setting $V=C^{0}(X)$ and $V^{*}=\mathcal{M}(X),$ the space of all signed Borel measures on $X$ (see for example \cite{d-z}). \end{rem} As explained in Section \ref{sec:Outline-of-the} a key ingredient in the proof of the large deviation principles described in the introduction of the paper is the following result concerning the existence and differentiability of the transfinite diameter associated to a big Hermitian line bundle (which is equivalent to Theorem A and B in \cite{b-b}). \begin{thm} \cite{b-b}.
 Let $L\rightarrow X$ be a big line bundle equipped with a continuous Hermitian metric $\left\Vert \cdot\right\Vert $ on $L$ with curvature current $\theta.$ Then \begin{itemize} \item \emph{If $\det S^{(k)}$ denotes the element in the determinant line of $H^{0}(X,kL)$ induced by a basis in $H^{0}(X,kL)$ which is orthonormal with respect to the $L^{2}-$norm determined by }$\left\Vert \cdot\right\Vert $ and a volume form $dV$ on $X$ (or more generally a measure $\mu_{0}$ which has the Bernstein-Markov property) then\emph{